huggingface/transformers/docs/source/en/model_doc/omdet-turbo.md

 ## Usage tips

 One specificity of OmDet-Turbo compared to other zero-shot object detection models, such as [Grounding DINO](grounding-dino), is the decoupled classes and prompt embedding structure that allows caching of text embeddings.
-This means that the user needs to provide both text and classes as inputs, where text is the grounded text used to guide open-vocabulary detection, and classes is a list of the objects we want to detect.
+This means that the model needs both classes and task as inputs, where classes is a list of objects we want to detect and task is the grounded text used to guide open-vocabulary detection.
 This approach limits the scope of the open-vocabulary detection and makes the decoding process faster.

-[`OmDetTurboProcessor`] is used to prepare the text, classes, and image triplet.
+[`OmDetTurboProcessor`] is used to prepare the classes, task and image triplet.
+The task input is optional, and when not provided, it will default to `"Detect [class1], [class2], [class3], ..."` .
 To process the results from the model, one can use post_process_grounded_object_detection from [`OmDetTurboProcessor`].
-Notably, this function takes in the input classes, as unlike other zero-shot object detection models, the decoupling of classes and prompt embeddings means that no decoding of the predicted class embeddings is needed in the post-processing step, and the predicted classes can be matched to the inputted ones directly.
+Notably, this function takes in the input classes, as unlike other zero-shot object detection models, the decoupling of classes and task embeddings means that no decoding of the predicted class embeddings is needed in the post-processing step, and the predicted classes can be matched to the inputted ones directly.

 ## Usage example